beters02/Evostrike-Redone/README.md

 # Evostrike
  [Evostrike](https://www.roblox.com/games/11287185880/Evostrike-BETA) is a multiplayer FPS game made in Roblox Studio, which is deeply inspired by Source Engine.
  Programming and engine work done by myself, as well as animations and some of the maps.
 Assets are all made by my little brother, [Donut](https://github.com/metr0nme)

+ This is my *baby*.
+Counter-Strike has been a passion of mine for a long time, and it's my dream to become professionally involved with something related to CS or Source Engine.

 ## Features
 - Custom source-based movement with the main goal of having movement that feels like a mix between CSS and CSGO.
 I used [Fragsurf](https://github.com/Olezen/UnitySourceMovement) as a reference